Anthony-Maxwell1/think-create-code/processingjs/README.md

 Create Users
 ------------
-Use the given fixture to load the initial staff users list:

-    (.virtualenv)$ ./manage.py loaddata fixtures/000_staff_users.json
-    Installed 6 object(s) from 1 fixture(s)

-Or use the django shell/console to create users.
+Use the django shell/console to create users.

     (.virtualenv)$ ./manage.py shell
     >>> from uofa.models import User